blinard-BIOINFO/NCBITaxonomy/README.md

 * *Lessons from genome skimming of arthropod-preserving ethanol.
 Linard B. et al.  Mol Ecol Resour.
 2016 Nov;16(6):1365-1377.*
 * *Metagenome skimming of insect specimen pools: potential for comparative genomics.
 Linard et al. Genome Biol Evol.
 2015 May 14;7(6):1474-89.*

-If these sources are of any use in your own project, the authors would greatly appreciate that you cite one of these manuscripts.
+If these sources are of any use in your own project, the authors would greatly appreciate that you cite one of these.

 ## Requirements